un-earthly/bookwise-prisma/readme.md

 - `/` (GET): Retrieves a list of all orders.
 - `/:orderId` (GET): Retrieves information about a single order.

-### Service Files

-The service files play a crucial role in handling the business logic of the application:

-- `auth.service.js`: Manages user authentication and user creation.

-- `user.service.js`: Handles user-related operations such as user retrieval, updates, and deletion.

-- `category.service.js`: Manages book category-related operations, including CRUD actions for categories.

-- `book.service.js`: Manages book-related operations, including CRUD actions for books and retrieval of books by category.

-- `order.service.js`: Manages order-related operations, such as order creation and retrieval.

 ### Project Objective